STATS-306-tkls/STATS306-win24-p2/README.md

 Each team member should add a brief biography (year, program, interests).
 You may add a photo, but it is not required.

 Lynn Lam is a senior in the School of Information minoring in Statistics.
 I am studying Information Analysis and will be graduating after 5 years of university after next winter.
 I enjoy being a coffee snob, playing video games (Baldur's Gate 3 right now!), and watching horror movies.

+Shuxian Chen is a senior who majoring in Statistics & Data Science.
+I enjoy reading novels and playing video games.